tltv/gantt/README.md

 Code can be found under /gantt-demo folder.

-Web component demo is not available in public yet.
+Flow demo is not available in public yet.
+Notice that feature set is a subset from Vaadin 8 version.

 ## Building and running demo

+Gantt Flow addon uses a Javascript library build from Gantt for Vaadin 8 using GWT (./gantt-addon).
+Library is pre-compiled to gantt-flow-addon module and it is not required to build it (notice that `mvn clean` in root removes pre-compiled files).

 * git clone <url of the Gantt repository>
+* cd gantt-flow-addon
+* mvn install
+* cd ../gantt-demo
+* mvn clean install
+* mvn jetty:run

+To see the demo, navigate to http://localhost:8080/

+To build and run also GanttLib library for gantt-flow-addon, follow these steps:
+* git clone <url of the Gantt repository>
 * mvn clean
 * mvn install
+* cd gantt-flow-addon
+* mvn clean install
-* cd gantt-demo
+* cd ../gantt-demo
 * mvn jetty:run

-To see the demo, navigate to http://localhost:8080/

 ## License & Author